Marching Through Georgia: General analysis

 Like other pieces in Work's wartime catalog, "Marching Through Georgia" captures contemporary attitudes among Northern civilians—in this case, jubilation over Sherman's fruitful campaign.
 It fulfilled their demand for a celebratory patriotic hymn.
-Accordingly, the song imparts patriotic spirit, such that it "rubbed Yankee salt into one of the sorest wounds of the Civil War," in the musicologist Sigmund Spaeth's words.
-To soldiers, Work's piece was the "only [one] which [...] thoroughly expressed their triumphant enthusiasm," according to McWhirter.
+The song imparts patriotic spirit, such that it "rubbed Yankee salt into one of the sorest wounds of the Civil War" in the musicologist Sigmund Spaeth's words.
+To soldiers, Work's piece was the "only [one] which ... thoroughly expressed their triumphant enthusiasm", according to a postwar writer.

 "Marching Through Georgia" was one of the few wartime compositions to outlast the conflict.
 Civilians had grown tired of war, mirrored by the short-lasting fame of "Tramp!
 Tramp!
-Tramp!", an anthem known to the entire Union that nonetheless left the spotlight after 1865.
+Tramp!", an anthem well known among Northerners that nonetheless left the spotlight after 1865.
 In his autobiography published 26 years after Work drafted the song, George F. Root explains its unique postbellum popularity:

 [It] is more played and sung at the present time than any other song of the war.
 This is not only on account of the intrinsic merit of its words and music, but because it is retrospective.
-Other war songs, "The Battle Cry of Freedom" for example, were for exciting the patriotic feeling on going in to the war or the battle; "Marching Through Georgia" is a glorious remembrance on coming triumphantly out, and so has been more appropriate to soldiers' and other gatherings ever since.
+Other war songs, 'The Battle Cry of Freedom' for example, were for exciting the patriotic feeling on going in to the war or the battle; 'Marching Through Georgia' is a glorious remembrance on coming triumphantly out, and so has been more appropriate to soldiers' and other gatherings ever since.